William Carpentier

-William Carpentier (born 1935/36, Edmonton, Alberta) is a Canadian-American physician best known as the flight surgeon assigned to the United States' Apollo 11 mission, the first manned spacecraft to land on the Moon.
+William Carpentier (born 1935/36, Edmonton, Alberta) is a Canadian-American physician best known as the flight surgeon assigned to the United States' Apollo 11 mission, the first crewed spacecraft to land on the Moon.
 Carpentier says that this was the highlight of his career.
 In the months following the Apollo 11 mission, Carpentier became known as a world famous physician.
 He later went into nuclear medicine research.

 Carpentier is a recipient of the Presidential Medal of Freedom, with which he was decorated for his role in the Apollo 13 mission.

 Early life and education

 William Carpentier was born in Edmonton, Alberta and raised in Lake Cowichan, British Columbia.
 His mother was Canadian and his father was a Rhode Islander who had to forfeit his United States citizenship during World War II due to his enlistment in the Canadian Army.
 Carpentier attended Lake Cowichan Secondary School and went on to study at Victoria College.
 In 1961 he graduated from the University of British Columbia School of Medicine.

 According to Carpentier, the achievements of Alan Shepard and Yuri Gagarin piqued his interest in space exploration and, after medical school, he moved to Ohio to pursue additional studies in aviation medicine at Ohio State University.